eeeps/visual-acuity-on-the-web/README.md

 [image]

-This is a ratio of image pixels to CSS pixels.
+This is a ratio of _image pixels_ to _CSS pixels_.

-Let's say I've got a 300x300 image, and I stick it in a srcset and give it a 3x image density descriptor.
+Let's say I've got a 300x300 image, and I stick it in a `srcset` and give it a `3x` image density descriptor.
 By default, the browser will lay it out with a width of 100px, because it sees the 3x _image density_ and dutifully crams grids of 3x3 image pixels into every CSS pixel.

 Ok.
 To review:

-- sizing in the web is done in CSS pixels
+- Sizing in the web is done in CSS pixels.
-- CSS pixels are (ideally) defined as a visual angle
+- CSS pixels are (ideally) defined as a visual angle.
-- there are two other sorts of 'pixels'; image pixels and device pixels
+- There are two other sorts of 'pixels'; image pixels and device pixels.
-- there are two kinds of 'density' – image density and display density – which relate image pixels and device pixels to CSS pixels.
+- There are two kinds of 'density' – image density and display density – which relate image pixels and device pixels to CSS pixels.

-And lest we forget or our original question, which is motivating this quest:
+And lest we forget or our original question:

 > At what point to the visual benefits of super-high-density images stop being worth their exponential performance costs?